fastmap-io/fastmap/README.md

 ### Limitations

 1. Fastmap.io is a prepaid service.
-You must have credits in your fastmap.io account to take advantage of the cloud functionality
+You must have credits in your fastmap.io account to take advantage of the cloud functionality.
 2. Network calls are not supported.
 For security, we run your code in a sandbox.
-You cannot make calls to outside services.
-3. Fastmap only works on code that is not stateful.
-Most calls to mao.
+3. Fastmap only works on code without

 ### Questions

 Fastmap.io is a new project and we would love to hear your feedback.
+You can contact the CEO directly at scott@fastmap.io.